Middle East - CVT Jordan

 Our healing initiative in Amman, Jordan began in 2008 to help highly traumatized Iraqi refugees suffering from the effects of torture and war.
-Today, we provide care to Syrian refugees and have expanded our clinic in Amman to include a mobile unit that travels daily to areas in northern Jordan where there are large numbers of Iraqi and Syrian refugees who otherwise could not access care.
+Today, we provide care to Syrian and Iraqi refugees in Amman and have opened a second healing site in Zarqa, home to large numbers of Syrians.

 Healing Care for Refugees

 Torture and war affect all aspects of a person’s life and go beyond the individual to the family and the community.
 As part of the holistic healing approach, we provide mental health, physical therapy and social referrals and case management for Syrian and Iraqi refugees in Jordan.
 Our healing services are provided by professional clinical staff who are Jordanian, Palestinian and Iraqi from various ethnic backgrounds.

 Psychotherapeutic services help survivors reduce very high levels of distress and improve their ability to function effectively within their families and communities.
 Physical therapy helps survivors decrease the pain and disability of torture, increase body awareness and self-regulation, and regain function in daily living by learning techniques to self-manage their conditions over time.
 Social services provided by social workers ensure refugees’ needs are being met.
 We also conduct home visits to support and educate family members.